 This Hoodman HoodLoupe Review describes an accessory that once used cannot be left at home.
 I was so taken with it that I decided to write a Hoodman Hoodloupe review!
-It’s a must for the serious landscape photographer.
+It’s a must for a serious landscape photographer.
 Here’s why…

 What is the Hoodman HoodLoupe?

-In landscape photography, focus is absolutely vital.
+In landscape photography, the focus is absolutely vital.
 You need to control it 100%.
 The viewfinder is too small, at least for my eyes, and autofocus yields variable results.
-As you get more expert in this genre of photography you realise that there is pretty exact science to working the depth of field and the point of focus you need to work the photograph.
+As you get more expert in this genre of photography you realise that there is a pretty exact science to working the depth of field and the point of focus you need to work the photograph.

-On an english day, I’ll use live view on my Canon 5D to magnify the view by a factor of 10.
+On an English day, I’ll use live view on my Canon 5D to magnify the view by a factor of 10.
 That gives me a level of control that the viewfinder simply can’t offer.
 But that’s England, where the sun never shines!
-When the sun shines, you can’t see the LCD Screen properly.
+When the sun shines, you can’t see the LCD screen properly.
 So you end up crouched over the camera, shading it with anything that comes to hand and still, you can’t get it just the way you need to.
-England in the summer, and most of the rest of the world all the time are where you need to think about another solution.
+England in the summer and most of the rest of the world all the time are where you need to think about another solution.

-The Hoodman Hoodloupe is a light blocking attachment that covers the LCD screen and allows you to look through a comfortable and well designed eyepiece to see the LCD screen as if in a darkened room.
+The Hoodman Hoodloupe is a light-blocking attachment that covers the LCD screen and allows you to look through a comfortable and well-designed eyepiece to see the LCD screen as if in a darkened room.
 Watch out, there are plenty of poor imitations of this on the market, don’t buy cheap, buy well.

 Hoodman Hoodloupe Review: Why is the HoodLoupe Better?